mkeromen/droop7/readme.md

 What's next ?
 -------------
-Auto-generate your child module, ready to work.
+TODO: Auto-generate your child module, ready to work.